 - a.
 A Tenant can submit a Deposit return request.
-If you are a Tenant you must: - log into your online account; - ii.
-If you have opted for Enhanced Authentication you will have to enter a 6 digit code in order to make this request.
-We will provide that code to your email address or mobile phone via SMS - confirm that you act on behalf of all Joint Tenants with respect to the repayment process in accordance with section 8 (as applicable); - confirm the amount you believe is due to each Tenant and any Relevant Person; - confirm any deductions to be paid to the Landlord; - provide any reasons for each deduction to be paid to the Landlord; - provide details of the repayment method, bank sort code, account number (and reference if applicable) you would like us to use for each Tenant or Relevant Person; and - accept or reject the use of the Dispute Resolution Service if necessary to resolve any Dispute and agree to be bound by any Decision. - b.
-Upon receipt of a Tenant's Deposit return request, we will notify the Landlord of the Deposit return request, by email or by post. - c.
-If you are the Landlord responding to a Tenant's Deposit return request you must:
+If you are a Tenant you must: - log into your online account; - confirm that you act on behalf of all Joint Tenants with respect to the repayment ii. process in accordance with section 8 (as applicable); confirm the amount you believe is due to each Tenant and any Relevant Person; - iii. - confirm any deductions to be paid to the Landlord; iv. provide any reasons for each deduction to be paid to the Landlord; v. - provide details of the repayment method, bank sort code, account number (and vi. reference if applicable) you would like us to use for each Tenant or Relevant Person; and - accept or reject the use of the Dispute Resolution Service if necessary to resolve any vii.
+Dispute and agree to be bound by any Decision. - Upon receipt of a Tenant's Deposit return request, we will notify the Landlord of the b Deposit return request, by email or by post. - If you are the Landlord responding to a Tenant's Deposit return request you must: C. i. log into your online account; and - agree or disagree with the repayment claim made by the Nominated Tenant; ii. - iii. confirm the amount you believe is due to the Landlord with reasons; - provide details of the repayment method, bank sort code, account number (and iv.

-- i. log into your online account; and - ii. agree or disagree with the repayment claim made by the Nominated Tenant; - iii. confirm the amount you believe is due to the Landlord with reasons; - iv. provide details of the repayment method, bank sort code, account number (and reference if applicable) or cheque payment you would like us to use for payment; and - v. accept or reject the use of the Dispute Resolution Service if necessary to resolve any Dispute and agree to be bound by any Decision.
+reference if applicable) or cheque payment you would like us to use for payment; and accept or reject the use of the Dispute Resolution Service if necessary to resolve any Dispute and agree to be bound by any Decision.